awarwick-mscst/homelab-dash/README.md

 **v0.3.0**

 A self-hosted dashboard for managing and monitoring your homelab.
-Service monitoring, device inventory, interactive network topology map, nmap scanning, Proxmox & pfSense integration, DNS monitoring, managed switch support, and a network security advisor — all in one place.
+Service monitoring, device inventory, interactive network topology map, nmap scanning, Proxmox & pfSense integration, DNS monitoring, managed switch support, and a network security advisor, all in one place.

 ## Install on Proxmox